How to Avoid Student Loan ScamsOctober 30, 2019

 Student Loan Scam Tactic #7: They Request Sensitive Personal Information

-Scam companies may try to trick you into giving them sensitive personal information by pretending to be a familiar financial institution.
+Student loan scam companies may try to trick you into giving them sensitive personal information by pretending to be a familiar financial institution.
 In these cases, scammers may use the information they gather to try to steal your identity and open credit accounts in your name.
 Remember that your bank, financial institution, or lender will never call or email to ask you for that information.

 Student Loan Scam Tactic #8: They Want You to Give Them Power of Attorney